 Solution 1: Update the bluetooth driver

-The bluetooth missing problem is probably being caused by driver issues.
-To fix the problem, you can try to update the bluetooth driver.
+The Bluetooth missing problem is probably being caused by driver issues.
+To fix the problem, you can try to update the Bluetooth driver.

-There’re two ways you can update your Bluetooth driver: manually and automatically.
+There are two ways you can update your Bluetooth driver: manually and automatically.

 Way 1 — Manually: You can update your drivers manually by going to the manufacturer’s website for your devices, and searching for the most recent correct driver.
 Be sure to choose only drivers that are compatible with your variant of Windows versions.
-In this way, you will need to check the update for your devices one by one.
+In this way, you will need to check the updates for your devices one by one.

-Way 2 — Automatically: If you don’t have the time, patience or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.
+Way 2 — Automatically: If you don’t have the time, patience, or computer skills to update your drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find all the available correct drivers, and it will download and install them correctly:

 1) Download and install Driver Easy.
 Then run it on your Windows.